openpreserve/format-corpus/droid-jhove-datetests/README.md

 The results of these tests were also used to inform the APSR (research and report) APSR = Australian Partnership for Sustainable Repositories

+In this version of the repository files are maintained in ZIP containers to enable testing datetime capabilities in preservation workflows.

 ###Format MimeType Breakdown, identified by DROID:

       application/rtf, text/rtf (41)	   application/xml, text/xml (13)